DevonGifford/DeVim/Win/README.md

 #### Editors:

-From the days of Notepad, Sublime, and cursed Xcode, the reigning stable GOAT [VSCode](https://code.visualstudio.com/) has been my go-to — fast to set up, Vim mode actually works, and it doesn’t fight you every step of the way.
-But after years of shipping code (and the rise of LazyVim), I fell into the [Neovim](https://neovim.io/) rabbit hole.
-No ragrats.
+Over the years, I’ve used everything from Notepad and Sublime to Xcode and VSCode.
+These days, [VSCode](https://code.visualstudio.com/) remains a reliable fallback — quick to set up, solid Vim support, and flexible enough for most workflows.

-Neovim is lean, keyboard-driven, and fully customizable — everything’s in [Lua](https://www.lua.org/).
-My config is based on [LazyVim](https://github.com/LazyVim/LazyVim), which saves me from losing full weekends to plugin rabbit holes.
-That said, I still keep that thang on me (referring to VSCode, obviously).
+That said, I’ve fully transitioned to [Neovim](https://neovim.io/) as my primary editor.
+It’s fast, keyboard-focused, and fully configurable in [Lua](https://www.lua.org/).
+My setup is built on [LazyVim](https://github.com/LazyVim/LazyVim), which handles the plugin ecosystem without getting in the way.

-And then there’s the new [Cursor](https://cursor.sh/) — something I’ve been playing with more and more.
-It’s basically VSCode with AI running through its veins.
-Think Copilot++, and having ChatGPT-style prompts _inside_ your editor is weirdly _a vibe_.
+More recently, I’ve been experimenting with [Cursor](https://cursor.sh/), an AI-enhanced editor built on top of VSCode.
+Integrated Copilot and inline prompt support make it surprisingly productive — especially for quick prototyping or exploring unfamiliar code.

 <br/>

 #### Persistent Terminal Sessions with tmux

-[`tmux`](https://en.wikipedia.org/wiki/Tmux) is a terminal multiplexer — think tabs and splits, but for your terminal.
+[`tmux`](https://en.wikipedia.org/wiki/Tmux) is a terminal multiplexer that lets you manage multiple terminal sessions within a single window.

--   Split your terminal into multiple panes (vertical, horizontal, whatever)
+- Split your terminal into multiple panes (vertically or horizontally)
--   Run different commands side by side (`npm run dev` in one, Git in another)
+- Run parallel processes side by side (e.g., server logs, Git, build tools)
--   Detach from a session and pick up where you left off — even after closing the terminal
+- Detach and resume sessions without losing progress — even after closing the terminal

-Great for keeping dev servers, builds, and SSH sessions alive while you jump between tasks — no restarts, no lost progress, no rage.
+It's especially useful for keeping long-running processes or remote sessions active across workflows, without restarting

 <br/>
 <br/>